 Some links in this post may be affiliate links

-Agapanthus africanus also called Lily of the Nile is one of the popular flowering plants which bears large round heads of beautiful tubular flowers on long stalks which appear in succession through out the growing season.
+Agapanthus africanus also called Lily of the Nile is one of the popular flowering plants and bears large round heads of beautiful tubular flowers on long stalks which appear in succession through out the growing season.

 Lily of the Nile bears strap-like leaves about 1 ft long and ball-like flower heads which are about 3-8 inches in diameter.